 \section{Black hole moving through a scalar field}

 Now we know the rate at which energy and linear momentum is imparted to a Kerr \acs{bh} by a scalar field scattering it off, from the point of view of a distant observer stationary with respect to the~\acs{bh} ("{\acs{bh} frame").
 We would like to use this information to find out what are these rates, now from the point of view of a distant observer stationary with respect to the asymptotic scalar field ("scalar field frame").
 The latter observer perceives the \acs{bh} moving with constant velocity~$\bm{v}=-\bm{\xi}k_\infty/\omega$ with respect to the asymptotic scalar field, which is perceived at rest (by definition).
-While at rest (and neglecting quantum effects) the~\acs{bh} is a perfect absorver, but when moving it may transfer some of its kinetic energy to the scalar field, with the interesting possibility of, globally, loosing energy.
+While at rest (and neglecting quantum effects) the~\acs{bh} is a perfect absorber, but when moving it may transfer some of its kinetic energy to the scalar field, with the interesting possibility of, globally, losing energy.
 The deposition of the \acs{bh}'s kinetic energy on the scalar field environment is intrinsically connected with the phenomenon of \acs{df}.
-Knowing the rate at which energy is accreted and linear momentum is imparted to the moving \acs{bh} allows us to compute how its relative motion with respect to the scalar field will evolve in time due to \acs{df}~\footnote{In non-relativistic treatments \acs{df} and accretion of momentum are distinct effects, both contributing to the dynamics of gravitational systems; in relativistic treatments the separation into accretion and \acs{df} is not absolute, but observer-dependent~\cite{Clough:2021qlv,Traykova:2021dua}.
-In this work we take \acs{df} to include also the effect of accretion.}.
+Knowing the rate at which energy is accreted and linear momentum is imparted to the moving \acs{bh} allows us to compute how its relative motion with respect to the scalar field will evolve in time due to \acs{df}\footnote{In nonrelativistic treatments, \acs{df} (as standing for the gravitational interaction of a perturber with its wake) and accretion of momentum are distinct effects, both contributing to the dynamics of gravitational systems; in relativistic treatments the separation into these two effects is not absolute, but gauge-dependent instead~\cite{Clough:2021qlv,Traykova:2021dua} (see, e.g., Eq.~(36) and subsequent discussion in Ref.~\cite{Clough:2021qlv}).
+In this work we (abusively) call \acs{df} to the total effect, which includes also the accretion of momentum.}.

 The scalar field frame is related to the \acs{bh} frame through a Lorentz boost with velocity~$-\bm{v}$.
 Noting that the curvature \acs{adm} four-momentum~$P_\text{BH}^\alpha$ transforms as Lorentz four-vector~\cite{Arnowitt:1962hi}, it is trivial to find the rates in the scalar field frame (primed quantities)